-- A new KEVZARA 200 mg/1.14 mL pre-filled syringe - Alcohol wipe - Cotton ball or gauze - Sharps disposal container.
-See "How should I dispose of (throw away) KEVZARA pre-filled syringes?" at the end of this Instructions for Use.
+- An unused KEVZARA 150 mg/1.14 mL pre-filled pen - Alcohol wipe - Cotton ball or gauze - Sharps disposal container.
+See "How should I throw away (dispose of) KEVZARA pre-filled pens?" at the end of this Instructions for Use.

-Step A: Get ready for an injection 1.
-Prepare all of the equipment you will need on a clean, flat working surface.
+Step A: Get ready for an injection

+1. Prepare all of the equipment you will need on a clean, flat working surface.

-- Take 1 syringe out of the package by holding the middle of the syringe body.
-Do not hold the syringe by the plunger, finger grip or needle cap.
-Do not pull off the needle cap until you are ready to inject. - Keep the remaining syringe in the carton in the refrigerator.
+- Take 1 pen out of the packaging by holding the middle of the pen body.
+Do not remove the orange cap until you are ready to inject. - Keep the remaining pen in the carton in the refrigerator.